cucumber/cucumber-eclipse/README.md

 ## Installation and further information

 - Please head over to the [plugin website](http://cucumber.github.com/cucumber-eclipse) for more information.
 - After you install the Cucumber-Eclipse plugin, you can use it to run Cucumber-JVM.
-To do this, you will need to install all the libraries you want to use for Cucumber-JVM into your Eclipse project's build-path libraries.
-The list of required dependencies can be found here [cucumber-jvm-installation](https://docs.cucumber.io/installation/java/).
-Another good resource for reference is the [cucumber-java-skeleton](https://github.com/cucumber/cucumber-java-skeleton/) example at GitHub.

-- If the output to the console has jumbled characters in it, you may want to install the [ANSI Escape in Console plugin](https://marketplace.eclipse.org/content/ansi-escape-console).
-This interprets the jumbled characters to create nicely colored text in the console output.

 - Create a new feature file from Eclipse by selecting New => File from the menu and naming it with a ".feature" suffix to bring up the Feature Editor.
 After typing in the Gherkin code for a test, select Run => Run to invoke Cucumber-JVM on that feature.
 This will also create a run configuration, which you can modify and rename by selecting Run => Run Configurarations....
 Tags are not available in Cucumber-Eclipse, but you can organize your features into directories and select the Feature Path that you want the run configuration to use.
 You can execute run configurations from the Run => Run History menu.
 - Another alternative is to use Cucumber-Eclipse for editing feature files and getting the generated step-definition stubs, but then running a Junit file with a @RunWith(cucumber.class) annotation similar to the cucumber-java-skeleton [RunCukesTest.java](https://github.com/cucumber/cucumber-java-skeleton/blob/master/src/test/java/skeleton/RunCukesTest.java).
 The @CucumberOptions most useful are

 * Run the feature or all features below the directory